-Atlantic Kayak Tours is the most experienced kayak outfitter on the Hudson River with 30 years of running kayak programs.
+Atlantic Kayak Tours is the most experienced kayak outfitter on the Hudson River with over 30 years of running kayak programs.
 Norrie Point Paddlesport Center is located in the upper Hudson River Valley of New York.

 Norrie Point Paddlesport Center is located in Norrie State Park in Staatsburg, 4 miles north of Hyde Park and south of Rhinebeck.
 Kayak tours, kayak instruction and retail kayak equipment are available.